10 Ways to Achieve a Healthy Autonomic Nervous System

 Sleep is obviously vital to health and recovery.
 Anyone becomes quickly aware when their sleep schedule is off, or they are suffering from a lack of sleep.
 During this rest and recovery state, blood flow increases to your muscles which provides the oxygen and nutrients necessary to repair your body and produce an incredible effect on the parasympathetic nervous system.

-9. Track Heart Rate Variability
+8. Track Heart Rate Variability

 10. Add NEUBIE Training to Your PT

 NEUBIE therapy is a form of electrostimulation that can help recharge your batteries.
 This therapy directly stimulates muscles and joints in recovery and taps into the specific areas of your nervous system that need help.
 This technology is utilized by the best physical therapy practices to increase the effectiveness of the parasympathetic nervous system.
+It has been proven in clinical settings to improve HRV scores and accelerate treatment times.

 To learn more about how physical therapy technology can activate the Parasympathetic Nervous System, NeuPTtech has the resources and tools to help.